 Surgeons then connect the blood vessels, allowing blood to flow through the heart and lungs.
 As the heart warms up, it begins beating.
 Surgeons check all the connected blood vessels and heart chambers for leaks before removing the patient from the heart-lung machine.

-The time for a heart transplant procedure can take about 4 to 12 hours depending on several factors.
+The time for a heart transplant procedure can take about 4 to 12 hours, depending on several factors.

 Contraindications of Heart Transplant

-Heart transplant is not suitable for all patients with heart failure as a result of some other medical conditions.
+A heart transplant is not suitable for all patients with heart failure as a result of some other medical conditions.

 The procedure may be life-threatening in patients with:

-1. Cancer – Some forms of cancer such as lymphoma (cancer of the immune system)
+1. Cancer – Some forms of cancer, such as lymphoma (cancer of the immune system)

 2. Disease – If the patient is suffering from advanced kidney, lung, or liver disease, a heart transplant may be fatal if performed.